 What Is an Adult-Gerontology Acute Care Nurse Practitioner?

-- Evaluating and diagnosing acute medical conditions as patients arrive in the ER or another setting
+- Evaluating and diagnosing acute medical conditions

 - Prescribing medications and performing diagnostic and therapeutic procedures